jgranserver/JgransEconomySystem/README.md

 - Player accounts: Each player has their own currency balance.
 - Shops: Set up shops using switch mechanisms where players can buy item.
 - Command shops: Create shops using commands as the item to be sold.
-- Rank-based rewards: Define ranks and set rewards based on currency amount.
+- Rank-based rewards: Define ranks and permissions earned for each ranks.
 - Configurable: Customize various aspects of the plugin through the configuration file.

 ## Building the Plugin